serein-dream/RingCommunication/readme.md

 ## Running

-    All you need to do is：1.enter the "./ring reduce" directory   2. enter "sh execute_cpu.sh" on the command line If you want to change the number of workers for parallel training, you can change the value of "world_size" in "execute_cpu. sh", which represents the number of workers
+    All you need to do is：
+    1.enter the "./ring reduce" directory
+    2. enter "sh execute_cpu.sh" on the command line If you want to change the number of workers for parallel training, you can change the value of "world_size" in "execute_cpu. sh", which represents the number of workers
+    When the training reaches about 90 epochs, the accuracy of the test_set will reach more than 90%

 ## Code structure explanation